Visitation Guide for Duarte Patients

 - Inpatient information - What Patients and Families Need to Know

-- Outpatient information - What Patient and Families Need to Know
+- Outpatient Information - What Patients and Families Need to Know

 - Campus information - This guide is designed to help you take advantage of all that is offered by City of Hope.
 It includes Inpatient and Outpatient locations, dining options as well as the gardens and meditative areas on campus.